nkurniansyah/Hypertension_PRS/README.md

 Other software and packages that we used, but may not be necessary for others to construct the PRS, are as follows: 1.
 We performed the analysis using R version 4.0.2.
-W 2.
-We used the following packages from
-CRAN: dplyr, tidyverse, data.table, purrr, pROC.
+2. We used the following packages from CRAN: dplyr, tidyverse, data.table, purrr, pROC.
 3. We used the following packages from BioConductor: GENESIS, GWASTools.

     install.packages("dplyr")